akeneo/pim-api-docs/content/concepts/asset-manager.md

 }
 ```

-You can use the extrapolation mechanism in combination with strings, as you can see in the example below, in the `value` field of the `product_selections` property.
+You can use the extrapolation mechanism in combination with strings, see below, in the `value` field of the `product_selections` property.
 For the `amor_blue_model_picture`, the `value` field will be extrapolated to `sku_armor_blue`.
 For the `amor_red_model_picture`, the `value` field will be extrapolated to `sku_armor_red`.

 **Example 2**